-In some cases, it may be easy to tell when a friend or family member is abusing Fentanyl, but in other instances, you may have to look for some specific signs of physical abuse.
+In some cases, it may be easy to tell when a friend or family member is abusing fentanyl, but in other instances, you may have to look for some specific signs of physical abuse.
 Although some of these physical symptoms may be a result of proper medical usage, they may also be a sign of drug abuse.
-These physical effects may include6:
+These physical effects may include:7

 - Weight loss